Digital Services Act: New obligations on platform companies

+Article 40 of the DSA requires platforms to grant data access to researchers and non-profit organisations in order to detect, identify and understand systemic risks in the European Union.
+As of 29 October 2025 the delegated act specifying procedures for data access came into force and researchers can now apply.
+Implementation of Article 40 and compliance with data access requests is being monitored by the Data Access Collaboratory, a joint project of the European New School of Digital Studies at the European University Viadrina and the Weizenbaum Institute in Germany.

 A December 2020 Time article said that while many of its provisions only apply to platforms which have more than 45 million users in the European Union, the Act could have repercussions beyond Europe.
 Platforms including Facebook, Twitter, TikTok, and Google's subsidiary YouTube would meet that threshold and be subjected to the new obligations.

 A 16 November 2021 Internet Policy Review listed some of the new obligations, including mandatory "notice-and-action" requirements – for example, respect for fundamental rights, mandatory redress for content removal decisions, and a comprehensive risk management and audit framework.

 Companies that do not comply with the new obligations risk fines of up to 6% on their global annual turnover.
 In addition, the Commission can apply periodic penalties up to 5% of the average daily worldwide turnover for each day of delay in complying with remedies, interim measures, and commitments.
 As a last resort measure, if the infringement persists and causes serious harm to users and entails criminal offences involving threat to persons' life or safety, the Commission can request the temporary suspension of the service.

+Protection of minors

+The Digital Services Act requires online platforms accessible to minors to maintain a high level of privacy, safety, and security.
+In 2025, the European Commission adopted guidelines on the protection of minors under the DSA, which include recommendations on age verification, privacy by default, harmful content, and measures to mitigate risks to minors online.
+In September 2026, the European Commission was preparing the proposed EU Kids Act, which would introduce additional measures to protect children online.
+According to Reuters, the proposal would require social media and video-sharing platforms to verify users' ages when opening new accounts.
+Additionally, companies would be required to provide parental control tools and mechanisms for reporting harmful content.
+The details were still subject to change, and the draft would need to be negotiated with EU member states and the European Parliament before it could become law.

 New rights for users

 Users can contest moderation decisions by online platforms restricting their accounts or sanctioning their content in several ways.
 This right also applies to notices of illegal content that were rejected by the platform.
 According to the DSA, users may appeal through the internal complaint-handling system of platforms.
 Platforms are required to promptly review their decisions.

-However, the DSA also gives users the right to turn to out-of-court dispute settlement (ODS) bodies, if they think a decision by an online platform was wrong.

-One out-of-court dispute settlement body is Appeals Centre Europe (initially funded by the Oversight Board Trust), they challenge decisions by social media platforms and there is no charge for users.
-The platforms they currently review are Facebook, Instagram, Tiktok, Pinterest, Threads and YouTube.